michal-harish/gridport/README.md

 * DESIGN testing strategy (ESP.
 EXPECTATIONS AND ASSUMPTIONS ABOUT ROUTING)
 * DESIGN performance benchmarking strategy

-* FIXME process multiple subrequest responses in a streaming fashion
+* BUG process multiple subrequest responses in a streaming fashion
-* FIXME ROUTER Set-Cookie passes only last cookie instruction
+* BUG ROUTER Set-Cookie passes only last cookie instruction
 * FEATURE ROUTER if any of the sub request of a multicast event responds with 4xx, ALL subrequests need to be cancelled with extra compensation for those that have already returned 2xx or 3xx
 * FEATURE ROUTER Compensate for pending Event Sub requests
 * FEATURE ROUTER SECONDARY employ user_agent routing variables if SLAs